University of Wisconsin–Green Bay, Manitowoc Campus: Campus

-Lakeside Hall features a 350-seat theatre, with an orchestra pit behind the stage and state-of-the-art sound, lighting and acoustic systems.
-It is used for plays, concerts and lectures.
-Additionally, the main academic lecture hall has been relocated to Hillside Hall from the original building.
+The music and theater departments are located in Lakeside Hall, which also has a 350-seat theater and orchestra pit.
+It is used for plays, concerts, and lectures.
+The main academic lecture hall is located in Hillside Hall.

+Transportation

+The university campus is accessible via Maritime Metro Transit.
+Route 4 provides bus service from campus to downtown Manitowoc.

 Sports

 The UW–Green Bay, Manitowoc Campus Blue Devils compete in the East Division of the Wisconsin Collegiate Conference.
 The program offers intercollegiate athletic opportunities in co-ed golf, as well as men's and women's basketball, tennis, and volleyball.